Angus91426/Enhanced-Holistic-Regression/README.md

 If you use this code, please cite:

-> Chih-Hua Hsu and Ting-Yu Liao. *Scalable Multicollinearity Structure Recovery via Mixed-Integer Optimization.*
+> Chih-Hua Hsu and Ting-Yu Liao. *Scalable Multicollinearity Recovery via Mixed-Integer Optimization.*

 The method builds on: